Visit The Grand Canyon National History Landmark

 Family owned and operated, Grand Canyon Destinations provides affordable travel services to the South Rim.
 Tour guides and a luxury fleet of business ensures a successful travel experience.

 Once you begin your journey on one of our comfortable travel buses, you will not regret your decision to embark on a Grand Canyon South Rim bus tour.
-Our service includes on-time hotel pickup from your Las Vegas hotel and buses that feature amenities, such as adjustable seating, viewer-friendly panoramic windows, and air conditioning.
-An onboard unisex lavatory and hand washing station will make the ride more convenient and comfortable.
+Our service include on-time hotel pickup from your Las Vegas hotel.
+This saves you time and hassle of finding a meet up bus terminal.
+Our luxury buses feature amenities, such as adjustable seating, viewer-friendly panoramic windows, and air conditioning.
+Additionally, the onboard unisex lavatory will make the ride more convenient and comfortable.

 We feature knowledgeable and friendly tour guides so you can become acquainted with the background information of a variety of places and sites.
 For example, the El Tovar Hotel in Grand Canyon Village represents the first structure to be established at the site.
 Once considered one of the fanciest hotels located west of the Mississippi, the El Tovar opened in 1905.
 Today, the building features a gift shop, 78 guest rooms, dining room, newsstand, and lounge.

-Besides seeing Grand Canyon Village, a Grand Canyon South Rim bus tour includes visiting a number of other popular attractions, including Mohave Point (known for its beautiful sunsets); Pima Point (the place to go to see great views of the Colorado River); and Hopi Point (the place to visit to witness peaceful sunsets).
+Besides seeing Grand Canyon Village, a Grand Canyon National History Landmark tour includes visiting a number of other popular attractions.
+These include Mohave Point (known for its beautiful sunsets); Pima Point (the place to go to see great views of the Colorado River); and Hopi Point (the place to visit to witness peaceful sunsets).
 You can also get your fill of South Rim scenery by visiting stop-offs, such as Yavapai Point, Mather Point, Yaki Point, and Desert View – all which provide panoramic views of the Canyon.

 Nearly 5 million visitors travel to the Grand Canyon.
 Why not join them today?
 If you plan to visit Las Vegas, book a trip with Grand Canyon Destinations as well.
 Take a trip to the South Rim for an unforgettable day escape.